scorpionsdu78/projetJEE/README.md

 # Project Java : JEE

-This Project consists of the "Design and build of an Employees Management Application".
+Design and build of an Employees Management Application.